-- You are expected to put, at a minimum, approximately 5 8 hours of preparation and study time per week into this course. - Actively participate regularly in class discussions through consistent, punctual, prepared and interested attendance. - Utilize MyOpenMath to support academic assessment work.

-- o Submit graded assignments by dates posted on the course calendar.
-It is unfair to selectively grant extensions to some students and not others.
+- 1. You are expected to put, at a minimum, approximately 5 8 hours of preparation and study time per week into this course. - 2.
+Actively participate regularly in class discussions through consistent, punctual, prepared and interested participation.
+Attendance is required and tracked daily. - 3.
+Complete graded homework and quizzes/tests throughout each chapter within MyOpenMath. - 4.
+Submit graded assignments by dates posted on the course schedule below It is unfair to selectively grant extensions to some students and not others.
 Therefore, late assignments are not accepted.
-Addendums to this rule include medical and/or prior approval from the instructor.
-A zero will be given for any assignment not turned in by the deadline. - During the course of the semester, if you are experiencing any problems (family difficulties, sick relatives, etc.) that are affecting your academic performance, you must inform me of such problems ASAP if you want me to take them into consideration.
+Addendums to this rule may be taken into consideration with prior approval requesting a modified due date from the instructor before the due date of an assignment. - a.
+A zero will be given for any assignment not turned in by the deadline. - b.
+During the course of the semester, if you are experiencing any problems (family difficulties, sick relatives, etc.) that are affecting your academic performance, you must inform me of such problems ASAP if you want me to take them into consideration.
 The sooner I know about a problem, the more understanding I will be.
-If you come to me during the last week of the semester, before grades are about to be assigned to discuss difficulties which have affected you throughout the term, you will find that I am not nearly as understanding and that I can do very little to help you with your grade. - Read assignments as provided by the instructor. - Do ungraded, independent practice exercises. - Submit work using PDF/JPEG within Blackboard, as needed. - Complete graded quizzes/tests after each chapter(s).
+If you come to me during the last week of the semester, before grades are about to be posted to discuss difficulties which have affected you throughout the term, you will find that I am not nearly as understanding, and I can do very little to help you with your grade. - c.
+If you are personally experiencing health or family difficulties that are short or long term (medication changes, health concerns, etc) which are affecting your ability to turn assignments in on time, it is highly recommended to reach out to Student Academic Services who can help with outreach services (temporary or otherwise). - d.
+If you are currently serving or have served in our military, your instructor appreciates the important contributions you have made.
+If you are called to serve or attend training you must let your instructor know immediately such that reasonable accommodations for instruction and assignments can be agreed upon ahead of your leave. - 5.
+We will be using both Blackboard and MyOpenMath to support your learning within our course this semester. - a.
+My OpenMath supports the following: - i.
+Homework Assignments - ii.
+Learning Outcomes for each section - iii.
+Textbook as a whole and broken down by section. - iv.
+Additional content videos provided by the textbook - v.
+Chapter Assessments. - b.
+Blackboard supports the following as our official NDUS Learning Management System: - i.
+Official gradebook (I will transfer grades from MyOpenMath to Blackboard - ii.
+Weekly outline content such as; blank notes, class notes, pre-recorded teacher created videos and due dates. - iii.
+Syllabus and Instructor contact information - 6.
+Read assigned textbook chapters. - 7.
+Do ungraded, independent practice exercises. - 8.
+Submit some assigned problems with the Show Your Work Discussions as pdf or jpeg files.